chansee97/nova-admin-docs/src/guide/use-icons.md

 # Using Icons

-## Automatically Importing Icons
+## Vue File

+### Local Icons in Templates (Available Offline)

-This project uses [unplugin-icons](https://github.com/unplugin/unplugin-icons#auto-importing) to automatically import `@iconify-json/icon-park-outline` icons.
-It is recommended to visit [icones](https://icones.js.org/collection/icon-park-outline) to find the icons you need. **Icons imported this way will be automatically packaged into the project.
-Available offline.**
+This project uses [unplugin-icons](https://github.com/unplugin/unplugin-icons#auto-importing) to automatically import icons from `@iconify-json/icon-park-outline`.
+It is recommended to visit [icones](https://icones.js.org/collection/icon-park-outline) to find the icons you need.

 For example, if you find an icon named `home`, you must use the `<{collection}-{icon} />` format to import it, otherwise it will not work.